4ms/metamodule-plugin-sdk/docs/async-threads.md

 a lower priority than the audio thread.
 This means the audio thread cannot be interrupted by the AsyncThread, and the AsyncThread will often be interrupted by the audio thread.

-At most two AsyncThreads may be running at once.
+At most two AsyncThreads may be running at once (one on each core).
 If multiple copies of a module are present in a patch, then multiple copies of an AsyncThread might be running at the same time, on different cores.

 Keep this in mind when sharing data between threads.